tomhanna-uh/pols3311_fall2022/README.md

 I did this as a test of the R Markdown (and at some point Quarto) presentation system.
 There is nothing really statistical here, interestingly enough.
 This is just an attempt to make presentations for lectures/discussion for a semester of Comparative Politics.

 This may be used as an OER resource subject to the Creative Commons License.
+Use at own risk.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]